-She serves as the executive sponsor of Accenture’s metro New York LGBT+ Employee Resource Group and will soon assume the role as the sponsor of Accenture’s global Pride network.
+She served as the executive sponsor of Accenture’s metro New York LGBT+ Employee Resource Group and as the sponsor of Accenture’s global Pride network.

-Monica says that leading inclusion and diversity efforts is “a rich and gratifying experience.”
-She is particularly passionate about I&D because it “focuses on people from all kinds of diverse backgrounds.
-I, myself, represent the female, LGBT+ and Hispanic communities.”
+Monica said that leading inclusion and diversity efforts is “a rich and gratifying experience.”
+She was particularly passionate about I&D because it “focuses on people from all kinds of diverse backgrounds.
+I, myself, represent the female, LGBTQ+ and Hispanic communities.”

-Please describe how and when you first knew you were LGBT+:
+Please describe how and when you first knew you were LGBTQ+:

 I was married (to a wonderful man who is still a friend) at the time I met an incredible woman named Ellen.
 We, inexplicably, fell in love 26 years ago and she’s now my wife.